The festival runs from Thursday 23 May to Sunday 2 June 2019.

 Tickets range from £5 to £40.
 There are some free events and workshops but these might have a limited capacity so please check event listings for details.
 Prices for children’s events are kept as low as possible, and there are normally no concessions.

-We are committed to increasing access to the festival for students and those in full-time higher education and young people aged between 16-25.
-If you fall into this category you can come and enjoy events (subject to availability) for free.
+We are committed to increasing access to the festival for students in full-time higher education and young people aged between 16-25.
+If you fall into either of these categories you can come and enjoy events (subject to availability) for free.
 To apply for tickets first create an account on the Compass page.

 Friends are our loyal supporters whose involvement is greatly valued.
 In return for an annual membership, Friends get three days’ priority booking on all tickets we release and join a different queue at the festival, which allows them into the venue to choose their seats first.
 Become a Friend of Hay Festival.

 Some say Big Bang, some believe in a freak poker game... more likely there were a bunch of friends round a kitchen table wanting something to do of an evening.